tushiqi/MAnorm2_utils/README.rst

 - Set :code:`--paired` to indicate the reads are paired-end.
 In this case, middle point of the underlying DNA fragment associated with each read pair could be accurately inferred.
-Note that :code:`profile_bins` uses the *name* field (i.e., the 4th column in a BED_ file) to pair reads.
+Note that two reads from the same ChIP-seq sample are considered as a read pair only if they have *exactly the same* name (i.e., the 4th column in a BED_ file).

   :code:`--shiftsize` is ignored when :code:`--paired` is set.